mlibre/blockchain/Matic/readme.md

 > The Matic mainnet address is: `https://rpc-mainnet.matic.network`.

-To deploy your contract or interacting with the mainnet you just need to replace the testnet address with the above.
+To deploy your contract or interact with the mainnet you just need to replace the testnet address with the above.

 ## MATIC
 MATIC is the Matic Network native token.